tomeshnet/toronto-community-network-docs/src/network/standards-ip-address.md

 ## IPv4 Subnet CIDR

-For IPv4 the following netmasks are used
+For IPv4 the following CIDR definition

 - /32 - Single Host
 - /30 - PtP L2TP etc
 - /29 - PtP Antenna links where antennas are in bridge mode but require an IP for administration
 - /24 - Antenna Subnets

 ## IPv6 Subnet CIDR

+For IPv6 the following CIDR definition

 - /128 - Single Host
 - /127 - PtP L2TP etc